nhsconnect/gpconnect/pages/appointments/appointments_release_notes.md

 ---

 #### 1.0.0-rc.1
-  - [Book an appointment](appointments_use_case_book_an_appointment.html#payload-request-body), [Search for free slots](appointments_use_case_search_for_free_slots.html#payload-response-body) - Additional information has been added on how providers should indicate that slots are adjacent and therefore can be use for multi slot appointment booking by consumers.
+  - [Book an appointment](appointments_use_case_book_an_appointment.html#payload-request-body), [Search for free slots](appointments_use_case_search_for_free_slots.html#payload-response-body) - Additional information has been added on how providers should indicate that slots are adjacent and therefore can be used for multi slot appointment booking by consumers.
+  - [Design Decisions](appointments_design.html) - API will not provide appointment re-scheduling through a single API interaction.

 #### 1.0.0-beta.2
   - Removed practitioner participant as a mandatory element within the appointment resource (Page - Book an appointment).